 That’s why channels like Google Adwords Display Network and Facebook are likely going to be the best advertising platforms for your campaign.
 Depending on your strategy, you may also want to consider advertising on Twitter as well.

-Each platform has their strengths, and leveraging them correctly will help you get in front of your audience.
+Each platform has its strengths, and leveraging them correctly will help you get in front of your audience.

 To go into this a little deeper and sticking with the first two we mentioned, here are some of the strengths that both platforms provide.